 “This is the problem with obesity.
 It affects youth now when they’re children and adolescents, but it manifests itself over the years,” Kurt Mosley, vice president of strategic alliances at Merritt Hawkins healthcare consultants, told Healthline.

-Obesity is defined as having a body mass index of 30 or higher.
+Obesity is defined as having a of 30 or higher.
 BMI is calculated from a person’s height and weight.
 In children, age and sex are also taken into account.

 Study fits with rising obesity trends